 Did you know you can get paid to sip espressos and snack on chocolate croissants?

 Well, not exactly.
 But if you’re interested in teaching English abroad, that’ll be a perk that comes with being an English teacher in France.

-What to Know Before Making the Move
+What You Should Know Before Making the Move to France

 As an ESL teacher, you have dozens of countries looking for professional English teachers.

 France is an ideal option if you want to be in the heart of Europe, or if you’re looking to learn more about French language and culture in your free time.
 But before you pack your bags, it’s important to make sure the country is really the best fit for you.

 Here are some things to consider before booking your one-way ticket to France:

 - Food: Arguably, France has some of the best food and recipes in the world.
 From crêpes and bœuf bourguignon to the iconic baguette, you certainly won’t go hungry.
 Meat, such as rabbit, duck, chicken and beef are popular; artisan breads, vegetables, fruits and cheeses and other dairy products are also commonplace.
 However, if you suffer from food allergies, you’ll need to be extra vigilant in restaurants.
 It may be safer to prepare food at home until you learn what to avoid.

 - The weather: The weather in France is considered temperate and has four distinct seasons.
 However, because of the varied landscapes, the country is divided into four climatic regions and you may wish to take this into consideration when choosing the city in which you’d like to live and teach.
 The oceanic climate of western France produces quite a bit of rain, while the central and eastern areas have a continental climate that boasts cold winters and hot summers.
 In southern France, there is a Mediterranean climate which promises hot summers and rainy, damp winters.
 In the more mountainous regions, you can expect colder year-round temperatures and snowy winters.